NeelFaganiya12/LitSense/README.md

 # LitSense 📚

 A Streamlit application for searching, organizing, and managing academic papers with AI-powered clustering, ranking, and relevance analysis.
+Designed for research studies comparing AI-assisted and baseline literature review interfaces.

 ## Features